ttkorhonen/myDocument/docs/mrfioc2/evr-usage.md

 ### Global Timestamp Reception

 Each EVR receives synchronous time broadcasts from an EVG.
 Software may query the current time at any point.
-The arrival time of certain event codes can be saved as well.
+The arrival time of event codes can be saved as well.
 This can be accomplished with the 'event' record device support.

 Each EVR may be configured with a different method of incrementing the